-Here are video clips of the aikibatto iai exercises, which are done solo with a sword.
+Here are links to the video clips of the aikibatto iai exercises, which are done solo with a sword.
 There is one clip for each exercise, a bit above 1 MB in size.
 Hopefully, the quality is good enough for seeing the techniques clearly.

 I have done the exercises rather slowly, for the sake of visibility.
 In normal training, they should be done in the speed that the attack calls for - or in solo training, as fast as you are able.
 When learning the exercises, though, a slow tempo is the best.